hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/python.md

 For Anaconda see [Anaconda page](Anaconda.md)

 ## Additional Packages
-If you need additional packages we suggest to install them using `pip` and the Workspace module, e.g. for installing a package `matplotlib`:
+If you need additional packages we suggest to install them using `pip`.
+You can install into your private HOME using the `pip install --user` option or share the packages with your colleges using the Workspace module, e.g. for installing a package `matplotlib`:

 ```Bash
 ## load Python first, this can also be `module load Anaconda3`